Skip to content

 At least that's what I think I'm doing: trust your ears over my notation.

 I learnt this tune, like so much, from the great anglo concertina player Mandy Murray in Brighton.
 It's not hard to find great versions of it on the internet.
-There's a lot of variation in how often we go down to the low A, and this version represents a compromise that suits me.
-I've notated it without repeats in order to include more variation: it's that kind of tune, but it's still essentially AABB.
+There's a lot of variation in how it finishes: here, I've included an alternative last line which represents another way of thinking about the tune.
+Maybe you could think of it as a variation, even, just don't play them both the same time through the tune or you'll end up with too many bars!
+I've notated the whole tune without repeats in order to include more variation, as it's that kind of tune, but it's still essentially AABB.

 It's just a great tune!
 I particularly love the subtle and understated version on Yvonne Casey's 2004 album, "Yvonne Casey".

 The 1997 album "The Fiddle Music of Donegal, Volume 2" is a wonder throughout, but Ronan Galvin's version of the Cameronian really stuck out to me.
+It's a very unusual version to say the least!
 You could think of the first part as being in F natural Lydian rather than G Mixolydian, but I chose to write it here as G major all the way through for ease of notation.
 And yes, it's crooked.
 Irish tunes can be crooked too.

 Styrbjörn Bergelt plays this tune on his 1979 album "Tagelharpa och Videflöjt" and there's a very different version by Hedingarna from 1991 on "Kaksi!".